pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 ## How it works

-When submitted, the following actions occur:
+When a build pipeline is submitted, the following actions occur:

-1. All files (code, etc.) are copied from the build path to a PFS repository, `<pipeline name>_build`, which we can think of as the source code repository.
+1. All files from the pipeline build `path` are copied to a PFS repository, `<pipeline name>_build`, which we can think of as the source code repository.
 In the case above, everything in `./source` would be copied to to the PFS `map_build` repository.

-1. A pipeline that uses the same repo but a different branch starts, reading the source code and creating build assets (i.e. pulling in dependencies and/or compiling) by running a `build.sh` script.
+2. A pipeline that uses the same repo but a different branch starts, reads the source code and creates build assets (i.e. pulling in dependencies and/or compiling) by running a `build.sh` script.

-1. The running pipeline, `<pipeline name>`, is updated (or created if it doesn't already exist) with the the new source files and built assets.
+3. The running pipeline, `<pipeline name>`, is updated with the the new source files and built assets then executes `sh /pfs/build/run.sh` when a job for that pipeline is started.

 !!! note
       You can optionally specify a `.pachignore` file in the source root directory, which uses [ohmyglob](https://github.com/pachyderm/ohmyglob) entries to prevent certain files from getting pushed to this repo.